IDIL Research Internships: Research on Sustainable Rice Cultivation 🌾

-This year, her research focuses on how rice’s genetic diversity and plant-to-plant interactions influence the microbiome, helping crops naturally resist disease and highlighting sustainable alternatives to pesticides—promising avenues for more environmentally friendly agriculture 🧬
+This year, her research focuses on how rice’s genetic diversity and plant-to-plant interactions influence the microbiome, helping crops naturally resist diseases and highlighting sustainable alternatives to pesticides—promising avenues for more environmentally friendly agriculture 🧬

 Congratulations to Marielle on the quality of her fieldwork and for brilliantly representing the IDIL program in China!